Head Coach: Christopher Doran, Esq. (J.D.)

 Tyler Schwenke was previously a law student at the Sandra Day O’Connor College of Law at Arizona State University.
 Before coming to ASU, Tyler attended the University of Arizona where he earned a degree in Molecular and Cellular Biology with a minor in Philosophy.
 While pursuing his undergraduate degree, Tyler competed with the University of Arizona Mock Trial team and discovered his passion for being in the courtroom.
 Tyler’s time in mock trial took him all over the country, competing in tournaments from Los Angeles to Chicago to Washington D.C.

 After graduating from the University of Arizona in 2016 and starting law school in Phoenix, Tyler began volunteering as a coach for Sun Devil Mock Trial.
 Aside of school and coaching, Tyler used to compete in mock trial with the Student Trial Advocacy Team at Sandra Day O’Connor College of Law.
 Tyler has also practices law a local criminal defense firm in Phoenix.
-This is Tyler’s sixth year coaching Sun Devil Mock Trial and he’s excited to get to work!
+This is Tyler’s seventh year coaching Sun Devil Mock Trial and he’s excited to get to work!

 “When a team outgrows individual performance and learns team confidence, excellence becomes reality” – Joe Paterno